miksrv/miksrv/README.md

 ---

-## 🔭 Astronomy Engineering System - Saturday, May 16, 2026
+## 🔭 Astronomy Engineering System - Sunday, May 17, 2026

 Most people have hobbies.
 I built a distributed engineering system.